mklarqvist/tachyon/README.md

 <img src="https://github.com/mklarqvist/tachyon/blob/master/yon_logo.png"><br><br>
 </div>

-Tachyon is an open source software library for storing and querying variant data.
+Tachyon is an open source software library for storing and querying sequencing/sequence variant data.
 Tachyon efficiently stores data fields by column and implicitly represent genotypic data by exploiting intrinsic genetic properties.
-Most genotype-specific algorithms were originally developed for [Tomahawk][tomahawk] for the purpose of calculating linkage-disequilibrium in large-scale cohorts.
+Most genotype-specific algorithms were originally developed for [Tomahawk][tomahawk] for the purpose of calculating linkage-disequilibrium and identity-by-state in large-scale cohorts.

-The Tachyon specification has complete backward-compatibility with `VCF`/`BCF` and is many 10s- to 100s-fold smaller compared to `BCF`.
-The library supports additional functionality like field-specific and granular encryption (symmetric, assymetric, and eventually homomorphic).

 ### Author
 Marcus D. R. Klarqvist (<mk819@cam.ac.uk>)
 Department of Genetics, University of Cambridge
 Wellcome Trust Sanger Institute

-### Notice
+## Notice!
 Tachyon is under active development and the specification and/or the API interfaces may change at any time!
 Commits may break functionality!
-THERE IS NO API STABILITY PROMISE WHATSOEVER!
+**THERE IS NO STABILITY PROMISE WHATSOEVER!**
-Documentation is currently sparse.

-### Installation instructions
-Building requires [zstd][zstd] and [openssl][openssl]
+# Introduction

+## Why a new framework?
+There are a large number of field-specific file formats that have reached near-universal standard such as FASTA/FASTQ, SAM/BAM/uBAM/CRAM, VCF/BCF/gVCF.
+They all have unique file-specifications and different native toolsets interacting with them in addition to the multitude of tools developed for answering specific scientific questions.
+We have developed a format-agnostic framework encapsulating all previous standard formats in a unified database-like system constructed from generalized data-agnostic containers.
+The primary incentive of this project is to empower the research community with the tools required to query and interact with sequencing data.

+---

+## Guiding principles
+* **Uniformity**.
+Tachyon is designed from data-agnostic STL-like containers and as such is decoupled from the higher-order file type-specific implementation details.
+This forces all underlying specifcations to share the same API calls.
+* **User friendliness**.
+Tachyon is an API designed to be used by human beings and simultaneously a backbone specification consumed by machines.
+It puts user experience front and center.
+Tachyon follows best practices for reducing cognitive load: it offers consistent & simple APIs, it minimizes the number of user actions required for common use cases, and it provides clear and actionable feedback upon user error.
+* **Modularity**.
+Tachyon is composed entirely of STL-like data containers that in turn are abstracted into higher-order type-specific containers.
+These containers are all standalone and can be plugged together with little restriction in any context.
+* **Easy extensibility**.
+Describing novel specifcations and/or adding new functionality is simple as all basic containers are data-agnostic.
+Allowing for easy extensibility and to create new tools and modules allows for near-unlimited expressiveness making Tachyon suitable for advanced research.

+---

+## Highlights of Tachyon
+* **Self-indexing**: Tachyon always builds the best possible index and super-index (indexing of the index for even faster queries) given the input data (irrespective of sorting).
+There are no external indices as data are stored in the file itself.
+* **Integrity checking**: The `YON` specification enforces validity checks for each data field and across all fields through checksum validation.
+Guaranteed file integrity when compressing/decompressing and encrypting/decrypting.
+* **Encryption**: Natively supports block-wise, field-wise, and entry-wise encryption with all commonly used encryption models and paradigms
+* **Compression**: Tachyon files are generally many fold (in many cases many 10-100-fold) smaller than standard formats
+* **Field-specific layout**: In principle, Tachyon is implemented as a standard column-oriented database management system with several layers of domain-specific heuristics providing
+* **High-level API**: User-friendly C++/C API for quering, manipulating, and exploring sequence data with minimal effort

+---

+# Getting started
+## Dependencies
+You will need the following dependencies:
+* [zstd][zstd]: A compression library developed at Facebook
+* [openssl][openssl]: An open-source library for encryption/decryption

+## Building from source
+Assuming the dependencies are installed then building is trivial:
 ```bash
 git clone --recursive https://github.com/mklarqvist/tachyon
 cd tachyon/build